SeriouslyInc/tylertate/blog/_posts/2012-03-08-on-consistency-three-levels.markdown

 ---
 layout: blog
 title: "On Consistency, Part 1: Three Levels"
+snippet: "Consistency is lauded as a staple ingredient of every good user experience; a fundamental principle of interaction design; a golden rule of the user interface.
+Yet it's a heuristic that's sometimes misunderstood and often oversimplified.
+Consistency is more complex than intuition would lead us to believe, rife with tension and competing forces, and often seemingly contradictory."
 ---

 Consistency is lauded as a staple ingredient of every good user experience; a fundamental principle of interaction design; a golden rule of the user interface.
 Yet it's a heuristic that's sometimes misunderstood and often oversimplified.
 Consistency is more complex than intuition would lead us to believe, rife with tension and competing forces, and often seemingly contradictory.